↑

 • Email

 But this silly belief made me pretty unhappy as a new wife.
-And, what you believe can influence how you feel, how you think, and what you say.
+What you believe can influence how you feel, think, and say.

 So, I didn’t always communicate well.

-That’s why it’s important to have a strong foundation for what you believe.
+That’s why having a strong foundation for your beliefs is important.
 One of the most crucial things to believe as a couple is that husbands and wives can communicate well in any circumstance.

-In short, after I moved forward in my marriage with this new belief, I discovered four simple communication tips to be happy in marriage.
+In short, after I pursued this new belief, I discovered four simple communication tips for happiness in marriage.
 These effective tips changed my attitude.

 Therefore, my new belief became a reality.

 First, I expected my husband to read my mind.
-Not like in the science-fiction movies.
+Not like in science-fiction movies.

-It was more like I felt like he should know what I wanted him to do without me telling him.
+It was more like I felt he should know what I wanted him to do without telling him.

-In addition, I assumed he always knew what I doing and what I was going to do next.
-Above all, my belief was that he should ‘just know’ when I needed his help.
+In addition, I assumed he always knew what I was doing and what I would do next.
+Above all, I believed he should ‘just know’ when I needed his help.

-But he didn’t come help me.
+But he didn’t come to help me.
 Of course, that would make me mad.

 But then I set out to learn the truth.